dingmeng-xue/acme-fitness-store/azure-spring-apps-enterprise/README.md

 ### Using an Existing SSO Identity Provider

 > Note: Continue on to [Configure Spring Cloud Gateway with SSO](#configure-spring-cloud-gateway-with-sso) if you
-> just created an Microsoft Entra ID Application Registration
+> just created an app registration in Microsoft Entra ID

 To use an existing SSO Identity Provider, copy the existing template